rfwlab/rfw/docs/articles/essentials/template-syntax.md

 - `@signal:name[:w]` – bind to a local signal.
 - `rt-is` – render a component dynamically.

 Commands may accept parameters or modifiers; see individual sections above for details.
+Plugins can also contribute `{plugin:NAME.var}` variables, `@plugin:NAME.cmd` commands and `[plugin:NAME.ref]` constructors.
+See the [Plugin API](../api/plugins.md#rtml-directives) and the [Plugin Directives](../guide/plugin-directives.md) guide for details and examples.

 ## Stores